joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 1. You should be able to execute a container of Postgres on your machine (`docker run`).
 2. Test the connection to the database.
 You can a tool like [DBeaver](https://dbeaver.io/).
 3. A new database needs to be created to store the data model.
-The name of the database should be `adventuredb`.
+The name of the database should be `adventure-db`.

 ### Chapter 4 - Data Model